luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 .. image:: /_static/images/components/theoretical_error.jpg

-It's clear that depth accuracy decreases exponentially with the distance from the camera.
+Depth accuracy decreases exponentially with the distance from the camera.
 Note that with :ref:`Stereo Subpixel mode` enabled you can have better depth accuracy (even at a longer distance) but it only works to some extent.

 So to conclude, **object/scene you are measuring** should be **as close as possible to MinZ** (minimal depth perception) of the camera